ComposableFi/composable/scripts/polkadot-launch/README.md

 # Overview

-This is a guide on how to run things locally or in isolated environment with your own stuff.
+This is a guide on how to run things locally or in an isolated environment with your own machine.

 After starting local nodes wait up to 2 minutes until all will be wired.